|

 acquire the business of Thomas Montgomery with 40 public houses.

-Acquired by Bent's Brewery Co Ltd in 1902 and brewing ceased.
+It was acquired by Bent's Brewery Co Ltd in 1902.
 The

 building was demolished in 1969 and replaced by a multi-storey car